SEN Information Report for Parkside School 2021-2022

 Other opportunities for learning

 All learners should have the same opportunity to access extended curriculum activities.
-At Parkside School in 2016-17 we are offering a range of clubs, activities and also an Easter and Summer schools.
+At The Parkside School in 2021-2022 we are offering a range of clubs and activities.

 We are committed to making reasonable adjustments to ensure participation for all, so please contact our extended school co-ordinator to discuss specific requirements.
 Please email the school at email@example.com